 Symphyotrichum cordifolium

 Blue Wood Asters (sometimes also called Heart-leafed Aster) are named after its heart-shaped leaves.
-(If you like heart-shaped leaves, make sure to also plant Redbud and Southern Catalpa!)
+(If you like heart-shaped leaves, also plant a Redbud!)
 Its flowers are a very pale blueish-purple.
-Blue Wood Asters prefer partial-sun but can also grow in shade or full sun (perfect for beginner gardeners!)
+Blue Wood Asters prefer partial-sun but can also grow in part shade or full sun (perfect for beginner gardeners!)

 New England Aster